George W. Hulick

-George Washington Hulick (June 29, 1833 - August 13, 1907) was a teacher, lawyer, soldier, judge, and a two-term U.S. Representative from Ohio from 1893 to 1897.
+George Washington Hulick (June 29, 1833 - August 13, 1907) was a teacher, lawyer, soldier, judge, and a two-term U.S. representative from Ohio from 1893 to 1897.

 Biography

-Born in Batavia, Ohio, Hulick attended the public schools and graduated from Farmer's College, near Cincinnati.
-He took charge of Pleasant Hill Academy and taught two years.
+Born in Batavia, Ohio, Hulick attended the public schools and graduated from Farmers' College, near Cincinnati.
+He took charge of Pleasant Hill Academy and taught for two years.
 Hulick then studied law and was admitted to the bar in 1857.
 He subsequently commenced his law practice in Batavia.

 Civil War

 During the Civil War, he enlisted as a private in Company E, Twenty-second Regiment, Ohio Volunteer Infantry on April 14, 1861.
 He was appointed as an orderly sergeant and afterward was elected as the captain of his company.
 Hulick was discharged August 16, 1861, when the regiment's three-month term of enlistment expired.

 Political career

-He then served as the probate judge of Clermont County, Ohio, from 1864 to 1867, and served nine years on the board of education.
+He then served as the probate judge of Clermont County, Ohio, from 1864 to 1867 and served nine years on the board of education.
 He served as delegate to the Republican National Convention in 1868.

 Presidential elector for Hayes/Wheeler in 1876.

 Hulick was elected as a Republican to the Fifty-third and Fifty-fourth Congresses (March 4, 1893 – March 3, 1897).
-He was an unsuccessful candidate for renomination in 1896.
+During his time in Congress, Hulick served on the Naval Affairs Committee.
+He was an unsuccessful candidate for renomination at the Sixth District Convention in 1896, which took 401 ballots to nominate his successor Seth Brown.

 He then resumed the practice of law in Batavia.